moosetechnology/TreeSitterFamixIntegration/resources/docs/UserDocumentation.md

 This section will describe TSSymbolsBuilderVisitor that is now part of the Pharo-Tree-Sitter project directly.

-It is a little visitor used to see all the symbols present in a project and explore their children and parents.
+It is a little visitor used to see all the symbols present in a project and explore their children (grouped by their fields) and parents.

 You can use it like this: